naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/bruno-tutorial-building-your-own-project-from-0-to-1.md

 title: "Bruno API Automation Testing Tutorial: Building a Bruno API Automation Test project from 0 to 1"
 date: "2024-01-23T17:58:14+08:00"
 summary: "This blog post serves as a tutorial on Bruno API automation testing, guiding readers on constructing a Bruno API automation test project from scratch.
 The article provides detailed instructions on establishing the foundational structure of a test project, configuring the environment, and writing the first API test case.
 Through this tutorial, readers will progressively grasp the usage of the Bruno framework, building a comprehensive API automation test project from inception to completion.
 This process aims to enhance testing efficiency and maintainability."
-tags:  [ "Building a API Automation Test project from 0 to 1"]
+tags:  [ "Building a API Automation Test project from 0 to 1", "Bruno"]
 categories:  ["API automation testing", "Bruno"]
 series: ["Bruno API Automation Testing Tutorial"]
 ShowWordCount: true